miklevin/MikeLev.in/_includes/cat_vim.md

 <ol>
+<li><a href="/blog/google-sge-bing-conversational-search-video-capture-automation/">Google SGE & Bing Conversational Search Video Capture Automation</a> (Sun Aug 27, 2023)
+<br/>Learn how to automate Google SGE and Bing conversational search video capture with no outside services using Linux, Bash, vim, JupyterLab, and nbdev.
+Get the most benefit from dabbling with Linux and future-proof your business by automating video capture of conversational search sessions and emailing the result.</li>
 <li><a href="/blog/recording-the-subtleties-of-settling-into-reset-laptop/">Recording the Subtleties of Settling Into Reset Laptop</a> (Sat Aug 26, 2023)
 <br/>This post is about my transition plan from Windows to a Linux Terminal environment for Python programming, and the small setup steps I take to make sure everything runs smoothly.
 I share my tips for making Linux JuptyerLab hosted on WSL feel like a native Windows app, disabling the Control key for copy/paste in the Microsoft Terminal program, and using Microsoft Edge to install web pages as Apps.
 I also share my advice for customizing Edge to make it less privacy-intrusive and distracting.</li>
 <li><a href="/blog/skipping-the-web-frameworks-for-a-more-fundamental-approach-to-dev/">Skipping The Web Frameworks For a More Fundamental Approach to Dev</a> (Sat Aug 26, 2023)